Swing trading refers to the medium-term trading style that is used by forex traders who try to profit from price swings.

 Since trades usually have larger targets, spreads won’t have as much of an impact on your overall profits.

-As a result, trading pairs with larger spreads and lower liquidity is acceptable.
+As a result, trading pairs with larger spreads and lower liquidity are acceptable.

 Types of Swing Trading